Gasket Installation Mistakes to Avoid

 Unclean Bolt Holes

-In general, one mistake that commonly occurs is incorrect finish.
-More specific examples are if the cylinder head surface finish isn’t compatible with the head gasket being installed, or if the block surface isn’t compatible with the gaskets being installed.
+In general, one mistake that commonly occurs in diesel engines is an incorrect finish.
+More specific examples are if the cylinder head surface finish isn't compatible with the head gasket being installed, or if the block surface isn't compatible with the gaskets being installed.

 Bolts & Fasteners Installed Incorrectly